 Some doctors believe tube feeding is the best way to address this stage of decline.
 However, research shows that using feeding tubes in patients with late-stage Dementia neither prevents complications nor improves the quality of life.
 1

 Respect for and the preservation of your loved one's dignity figure into these decisions.
 While thin lines separate methods to maintain the quality of life, to save a life, and to prolong life -it is for each family of caregivers, hopefully, guided by a living will determine the appropriate path at the end of life.

 1. Li, I, MD.
 "Feeding Tubes in Patients with Severe Dementia," American Family Physician http://www.aafp.org/afp/2002/0415/p1605.html, (accessed September 21, 2016).
-Content Contributor: Janet Yagoda Shagam, Ph.D., is a freelance medical and science writer and the author of "An Unintended Journey: A Caregiver's Guide to Dementia."
-Available through Amazon.
-(Modified by K. Ogden, team member Dementia Society of America)
+Content Contributor: Janet Yagoda Shagam, Ph.D., is a freelance medical and science writer and the author of "An Unintended Journey: A Caregiver's Guide to Dementia.", available through Amazon.
+Please visit our Author's page to learn more and find this title.
+(Content modified by K. Ogden, team member Dementia Society of America)